MicrosoftDocs/dynamics-365-ai/ai-docs/sales/email-engagement.md

 -   Review the full interaction history of a single message, or review  KPIs.

 The administrator must enable email engagement before you can try it out.
 Email engagement uses the relationship assistant to deliver alerts and other messages, so we strongly recommend that you also enable the assistant if you are using email engagement.
-For complete details about prerequisites, how to enable the feature, see [Enable Email engagement](configure-email-engagement.md).
+For complete details about prerequisites, how to enable the feature, see [Enable email engagement](configure-email-engagement.md).

 > [!NOTE]
 >  Some aspects of the email engagement feature may be visible in [!INCLUDE[pn_sales_business_doc_name_shortest](../includes/pn-sales-business-doc-name-shortest.md)] even when the feature is turned off.
 These include: